 The Amnesty will encourage employers to disclose unpaid super guarantee by making it tax deductible to the employer, provided the employer has paid the super guarantee shortfall and interest by 7 September 2020.
 Significantly reduced penalties will apply for employers who correctly apply the Amnesty.

-To be eligible for the Amnesty, an employer must make disclosure before 7 September 2020, be disclosing to the Commissioner for the first time, and use the approved form available from the ATO website here.
+To be eligible for the Amnesty, an employer must make disclosure before 7 September 2020, be disclosing to the Commissioner for the first time, and use the approved form – for more information click here.

 The Amnesty only applies to unpaid superannuation guarantee relating to quarters between 1 July 1992 and 31 March 2018.
 The Commissioner must not have previously examined, or provided intent to examine, the employer’s super guarantee compliance for the quarter they are disclosing.